fd3siguenza/A03/README.md

 -GITHUB is a cloud based hosting service that lets you manage GIT Repositories.
 GITHUB allows you to better manage your git respositories.

 3.CREATE A NEW BRANCH
-  -Click the dropdown menu and type your new branch name and hit Enter.
+  - Click the dropdown menu and type your new branch name and hit Enter.
   - Now you can add or delelete different lines of code.
-  -where you add webstorm projects.
+  - where you add webstorm projects.

  4.MAKE COMMIT CHANGES
   -click on readme.md files.